quotient-im/libQuotient/CONTRIBUTING.md

 the following line for the Clang analyzer code model to enable most compiler warnings while keeping the number of false positives at bay (that does not include `clang-tidy`/`clazy` warnings - see the next section on those):
-`-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma -Wno-string-conversion -Wno-return-std-move-in-c++11`.
+`-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-c++20-compat -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma -Wno-shadow-uncaptured-local -Wno-switch-enum -Wno-pragma-once-outside-header -Wno-range-loop-bind-reference -Wno-unsafe-buffer-usage`

 ### Static analysis tools

-Recent versions of Qt Creator and CLion can automatically run your code through clang-tidy.
+Many IDEs these days can automatically run your code through clang-tidy.
 The source code contains `.clang-tidy` file with the recommended set of checks that doesn't give too many false positives.

 Qt Creator in addition knows about clazy, a Qt-aware static analysis tool that hunts for Qt-specific issues that are easy to overlook otherwise, such as